← Back to Blog

 AHSS penetration Rapid tip wear Stable geometry

-Dimensional stability Drifts with temperature Thermally stable
+Dimensional stability Tends to drift with temperature Thermally stable

 Quality System Integration